lmondada/dphil-thesis/content/03_compiler/_index.md

 these words to distinguish two slightly different problems:

-The study of equivalences and other relations between graphs under well-defined graph semantics is the subject of **graph transformations**.
+The study of equivalences and other relations between graphs under well-defined semantics is the subject of **graph transformations**.
 For instance:

 - a _graph transformation rule_ $L \to R$ ({{% refdefinition "minirtransfo" %}})
   expresses that an instance of $L$ can always be transformed into an instance